Valdr687/Documents/Anglais/Themed/7 - Society.md

 ## Inequalities

 * **Oxfam**
 Confederation of ONGs known for its reports on poverty and wealth distribution.
 Its 2025 report states most billionaire wealth is taken, not earned - with 60% coming from either inheritance, cronyism or monopoly power.
 Furthermore, our deeply unequal world remains colonial in many ways.
 There is a long history of colonial domination which has largely benefited the richest people.
-This system still extracts wealth from the Global South to the super-rich 1% in the Global North at a rate of $30million an hour.
-This must be reversed.[^1]
+This system still extracts wealth from the Global South to the super-rich 1% in the Global North at a rate of $30million an hour.[^1]

 * **Queerbaiting**
 Marketing technique for fiction and entertainment in which creators hint at, but do not depict, same-sex romance or other LGBTQ+ representation.[^2]